 The list is quite impressive and makes one wonder whether there is something about a deep commitment to studying philosophy that makes people leery of permanent romantic entanglements.
 Of course, in making such lists, there is the danger of cherry picking names to fit a tentative hypothesis.
 There is always the problematic question of what should be the total population that one should start with (what would be the total pool of canonical philosophers) and how the rate of bachelorhood among philosophers might compare with (say) that of prominent physicists or musicians.
 Perhaps under such a more careful analysis, the effect becomes less dramatic.

-But if I take as a baseline Monty Python’s Philosopher’s Drinking Song (below) and look at the names of the famous philosophers they mention where they picked names without consideration of marital status but presumably because they could fit them into the rhymes, only four of the people in their list (consisting of Kant, Martin Heidigger, Hume, Schopenhauer, Georg Wilhelm Friedrich Hegel, Wittgenstein, Karl Wilhelm Friedrich Schlegel, Nietzsche, Socrates, John Stuart Mill, Plato, Aristotle, Hobbes, and Descartes) were married, giving a bachelor rate of 71%.
+But if I take as a baseline Monty Python’s Philosopher’s Drinking Song (below) and look at the names of the famous philosophers they mention where they picked names without consideration of marital status but presumably because they could fit them into the comic rhymes, only four of the 13 people in their list (Martin Heidegger, Georg Wilhelm Friedrich Hegel, John Stuart Mill, and Karl Wilhelm Friedrich Schlegel) were married with the nine others (Kant, Hume, Schopenhauer, Wittgenstein, Nietzsche, Socrates, Plato, Aristotle, Hobbes, and Descartes) being bachelors, giving a bachelor rate of 71%.